 Suggested ways to implement Big Talk in your workplace

 If your goal is to get to know teammates better:

-- Host a Big Talk employee onboarding activity, team bonding session, or team retreat exercise.
+- Hire Big Talk to host a Big Talk employee onboarding activity, team bonding session, or team retreat exercise.
 These activities facilitate relationships with people who are new to the organization and/or have been working together for years, yet have superficial relationships with one another.

 - Ask Big Talk questions in your interview hiring process to better know the values and beliefs of potential new hires.

 - Work with Big Talk to create custom co-branded Big Talk card games for your employees.